chat21/chat21-ios-demo/README.md

 # Install & run #

+1. Create a new Firebase project
+2. Configure you project installing your Google-Info.plist from the Firebase site
-Create a new Firebase project, then install the Firebase cloud functions that are available [here](https://github.com/chat21/chat21-cloud-functions).
+3. Install the Firebase cloud functions available [here](https://github.com/chat21/chat21-cloud-functions).

-Then run "pod install" in the project folder.
+4. Run "pod install" in the project folder.

-Start the project with the new created file "tilechat.xcworkspace".
+Now you can start the project with the new created file "tilechat.xcworkspace".

 More detailed instructions will be available soon.

-Meanwhile feel free to contact us at support@frontiere21.it.
+Meanwhile feel free to ask for support at support@frontiere21.it.

-Enjoy.
+Enjoy!